Skyr is the national food of Iceland, but what is it?

 I am a huge fan of Icelandic food.
-I am literally obsessed with their hotdogs – in fact, for my 32 birthday, I went to Iceland, and for breakfast, lunch, and an afternoon snack, we stopped for hot dogs.
+I am obsessed with their hotdogs – in fact, for my 32 birthday, I went to Iceland, and for breakfast, lunch, and an afternoon snack, we stopped for hot dogs.

 On my 32 birthday November 19, 2018, here’s me outside of a gas station about to devour an Icelandic hotdog.
 Icelandic hotdogs are served on a warm steamed bun and topped with raw white onions, crispy fried onions, sweet brown mustard “Pylsusinnep,” and delicious remoulade made with mayo, capers, mustard, and herbs.
 They sell it at the Keflavik Airport, and we always bring some home with us.
 Yes, it is that good.

 I also love Icelandic Lamb Stew, Floki Brennivin, and Skyr!

 PSA: If you can visit Iceland, please, do the Eimverk Distillery Tour!
 It is completely worth it to make time to do this tour/tasting!
 It is delicious and informational, and hilarious.
 Eimverk Distillery is Icelands’ first and only whisky distillery.
 You have to buy tickets in advance, and I recommend getting a taxi, not driving back to your hotel afterward.
 We’ve been to Iceland 4 times and done this tour twice!
-When we go back for our 5th trip, we will certainly go again!
+We will certainly go again when we go back for our 5th trip!
 When we visit, we always stock up on Brennivin at the Airport before heading back home!

 Back to the purpose of this post… what is Skyr… and why should you try it…